amr8808/Project1/README.md

-# Project1
+# Fintech Bootcamp Project 1
-Fintech Bootcamp Project 1
+### Building a Portfolio Monitor for NFT Holdings